 Begin with a concise, informative title, followed by the full names of all authors (without academic degrees), brief names of the institutions with which they are affiliated, along with the city and state in which they are located.
-At the conclusion of the manuscript, provide a brief biographical note, with full professional titles, highest academic degrees, departments of the institutions and complete address.
-Add pertinent details regarding experience/background related to the subject of the manuscript.
+Write an informative abstract containing 100-250 words.